 Student tardiness interferes with the child's progress in school and disrupts the classroom.
 Parents are expected to see that their children cultivate the habit of punctuality.
 Students are considered tardy at 8:00 a.m.

 A tardy slip is needed for admission to class.
 With a note from a doctor's office, an "Excused Tardy" will be issued for medical appointments.
 All other reasons will be considered "Unexcused".
 Students receiving 3 unexcused tardies in a quarter will be issued a demerit.

-Chronic Unexcused tardiness will result in dismissal from St. Mark School.
+Chronic Unexcused tardiness will result in a behavior plan and possible dismissal from St. Mark School.